-We hope that this small and humble overview of some of the legal issues affecting and arising from it will be of use and practical application to those who are curious, as we are, about what the metaverse can become.
+In this updated edition, we cover the key developments that have taken place in web3 in the last year, from the development of new regulations to real-world examples of the technologies in practice.
+We hope that this overview will be of use and practical application to those who are curious, as we are, about what the metaverse can become.